 A number of food items have been added to the database using new data from NFNAP, the food industry, and other sources.
-Other foods have had nutrient values updates.
+Other foods have had nutrient values updated.
 In particular, the sodium content of those foods which are major contributors of sodium to the diet-primarily commercially processed and restaurant foods- has been targeted for nutrient analysis.
 A number of food items, no longer on the market, such as certain processed foods, have been removed.
-These are described in "Specific Changes for SR26" (p.
+These are described in "SR28 Highlights" (p.
 2).
-The next release, SR27, available during summer 2014, will contain additional items and updates.
+The next release, SR29, available in 2016, will contain additional items and updates.